Department of Physical Therapy

 - Students in the Exercise Science 3+3 program complete a BS and DPT in six years.

 - The job market for physical therapists, regionally and nationally, is strong and growing.

-One of our greatest strengths is our faculty, who demonstrate a truly remarkable commitment to their students.
-That personal touch helps students become outstanding clinicians, and life-long learners.
+One of our greatest strengths is our faculty, who demonstrate an incredible commitment to our students and the profession as a whole.
+This dedication and personal touch helps students become outstanding clinicians, leaders and life-long learners.

-- Justin Beebe, Associate Professor and Chair of Physical Therapy
+- Justin Jones, Professor of Practice and Chair of the Physical Therapy Department

 Hands-on PT training, backed by rigorous science and the latest research

 - Recent Boston-area clinical internship placements include Spaulding Rehabilitation Hospital, Brigham and Women’s Hospital, Beth Israel Deaconess Medical Center, and Boston Children’s Hospital.

 - We offer excellent learning and research facilities, including the Exercise Physiology lab and Holmes Sports Center.
 Simmons is making major investments in spaces for interdisciplinary teaching, research, and collaborative learning in the health sciences.

 - Undergraduates the Exercise Science (BS) program, hosted jointly by the departments of physical therapy and biology, receive excellent preparation for graduate work in physical therapy and many related health fields, as well as careers in health and fitness.

 - DPT students complete a capstone research project or systematic review.
 Student research, often conducted in collaboration with faculty, reflects the highest levels of innovative inquiry and intellectual rigor, to advance the field.
 For more information, check out our Doctor of Physical Therapy Student Handbook.